 8. You're more productive.

-It's easier to get more things accomplished when you're free from distractions — including people — and taking some time to yourself to put all your efforts into getting things checked off your to-do list can be extremely rewarding.
+It's easier to get more things accomplished when you're free from distractions — including people — and taking some time to yourself to put all your efforts into getting things checked off on your to-do list can be extremely rewarding.

 9. You appreciate the people in your life.

 Absence makes the heart grow fonder, right?
 Taking some time away from the people in your life can help you realize how important and valuable they are to you.
-This break can renew your excitement for spending time with the people who you care about the most, and you will return from spending time alone happier and more enthusiastic about seeing them.
+This break can renew your excitement for spending time with the people you care about the most, and you will return from spending time alone happier and more enthusiastic about seeing them.